 - Illinois employers must provide each employee with three copies of federal Form W-2, Wage and Tax Statement, before February 1 of each year.
 Employees who quit or are terminated before the end of the calendar year must also be provided with the form within a certain time period.
 See Form W-2 Requirements.

 - Employers must keep certain payroll records for at least three years.
 See Recordkeeping Requirements.

 - The City of Chicago requires employers to pay an employer expense tax.
-The tax applies to businesses that employ 50 or more full-time workers or commission merchants who perform 50 percent or more of their work per calendar quarter in Chicago.
+The tax applies to businesses that employ 50 or more full-time workers or commission merchants who perform 50% or more of their work per calendar quarter in Chicago.
 See Chicago Employer Expense Tax.